 Alone.

 I sense the cat jump back up on the bed.
 I look.
-He’s curled up now at the foot near my own feet under the sheet and blanket.
+He’s curled up now at the foot of the bed next to where my own feet are under the sheet and blanket.
 That’s fine.

 I pull the covers up over my head.